texfaq/texfaq.github.io/FAQ-minxampl.md

 packages you've used and their version numbers.
 This information may be useful evidence for people trying to help you.

-The process of 'building up', and to some extent that of 'hacking down', can be helped by stuff available on CTAN:
+The process of ''building up'', and to some extent that of ''hacking down'', can be helped by stuff available on CTAN:

 -  the [`minimal`](http://ctan.org/pkg/minimal) class (part of the LaTeX distribution)